Dadri

-Dadri is a town and a municipal board in Gautam Buddha Nagar District in the state of Uttar Pradesh, India before the revolt of 1857 it was ruled by Raja Umrao Singh Bhati.
-Noida, Dadri and Jewar are the 3 sub-divisions of GB Nagar district, each headed by a SDM.
+Dadri is a city and a municipal board in Gautam Buddha Nagar District in the state of Uttar Pradesh, India.
+Before the Revolt of 1857, the region was ruled by the Gurjar King Raja Umrao Singh Bhati, who is said to have governed around 108 villages.
+The Rao family of Dadri continued to hold authority over the area, along with neighbouring territories, until the period leading up to India's independence.